cortexlabs/cortex/docs/deployments/apis.md

 Request handlers are used to decouple the interface of an API endpoint from its model.
 A `pre_inference` request handler can be used to modify request payloads before they are sent to the model.
 A `post_inference` request handler can be used to modify model predictions in the server before they are sent to the client.

 See [request handlers](request-handlers.md) for a detailed guide.

+## Prediction Monitoring

+The `tracker` can be configured to collect API prediction metrics and display real time stats in `cortex get <api_name>`.
+The tracker looks for scalar values in the response payload (after the execution of `post_inference` request handler).
+If the response payload is a json object, the `key` can be set to extract the desired scalar value.
+For regression models, the tracker should be configured with `model_type: regression` to collect float values and display regreission stats such as min, max and avg.
+For classification models, the tracker should be configured with `model_type: classification` to collect integer or string values and display the class distribution.

 ## Debugging